AcidicMonkeys/BeaterMiner/README.md

 # 🥽 | EDUCATIONAL PURPOSES ONLY!
 We are not responsible for any damage done to any structure/service, BeaterMiner is for educational purposes only.

-# ⚙️ | Pre-Alpha
+# ⚙️ | Beta
-This is a Pre-Alpha, if you find something wrong please contact me through Discord!
+This is a Beta version, if you find something wrong please contact me through Discord!
 (TheH2SO4#0284)

 # ❗| Thanks to...
 Thanks to Pterodactyl Panel and XMRig for making this little project possible! :)